Common credit card fees & charges

 - Replacement card fees

-The most common credit card fee is the annual fee.
-The annual fee is charged by credit card companies to pay for the account maintenance and extra features the card offers, such as travel insurance and airport lounge access.
-It thus stands to reason that most of the cards that charge a high annual fee tend to be rewards and premium cards, while cards with a low annual fee tend to be more basic ‘no frills’ products.
+A credit card annual fee is a yearly fee charged by credit card companies to pay for the account maintenance and extra features the card offers, such as travel insurance and airport lounge access.
+Most of the cards that charge a high annual fee tend to be rewards and premium cards, while cards with a low annual fee tend to be more basic ‘no frills’ products.

 Various market sources show that cards with an annual fee charge anywhere between $20 and $750.

 Case study: Oliver pays a high annual fee

 Oliver has a credit card that charges a $395 annual fee.
 He spends about $2,000 a month – or $24,000 a year – which earns him around $240 worth of rewards points – not enough to cover this annual fee.